New Zealand 3 week itinerary with a baby

 Abel Tasman National Park

 From Queenstown we took an internal flight via Christchurch to Nelson.
-Although you could drive it’s close to 11 hours so we would have needed to do stops on route.
-We decided it would be better for Jess to spend more time in fewer places then be moving from night to night with long car journeys every day.
+Although you could drive it’s close to 11 hours, so we would have needed to do stops on route.
+We decided it would be better for Jess to spend more time in fewer places than be moving from night to night with long car journeys every day.

 Nelson’s Beach